Embedding Hindsight Reasoning in Separation Logic: Introduction

 \section{Introduction}

-We are concerned with proving linearizability, the standard correctness criterion for concurrent data structures~\cite{DBLP:journals/toplas/HerlihyW90}.
-A concurrent data structure is linearizable with respect to a sequential specification of its methods, if each method takes effect in a single atomic step of its concurrent execution, the method's \emph{linearization point}, and satisfies the sequential specification in this step.
-We contrast two prominent methods for constructing linearizability proofs.
+We are concerned with automatically proving linearizability, the standard correctness criterion for concurrent data structures~\cite{DBLP:journals/toplas/HerlihyW90}.
+A concurrent data structure is linearizable subject to a sequential specification of its methods, if each method takes effect in a single atomic step of its concurrent execution, the method's \emph{linearization point}, and satisfies the sequential specification in this step.

-On the one hand is the use of concurrent separation logics~\cite{DBLP:conf/concur/FuLFSZ10,DBLP:conf/esop/GotsmanRY13,DBLP:conf/esop/SergeyNB15,DBLP:conf/ecoop/DelbiancoSNB17,DBLP:conf/sas/BellAW10,DBLP:conf/popl/ParkinsonBO07,DBLP:conf/wdag/HemedRV15,DBLP:conf/concur/VafeiadisP07,DBLP:conf/pldi/GuSKWKS0CR18,DBLP:conf/tacas/ElmasQSST10}.
-These logics provide a powerful toolbox of deductive reasoning techniques to verify complex concurrent data structures.
+\nontechreport{\looseness=-1} Concurrent separation logics~\cite{DBLP:conf/concur/FuLFSZ10,DBLP:conf/esop/GotsmanRY13,DBLP:conf/esop/SergeyNB15,DBLP:conf/ecoop/DelbiancoSNB17,DBLP:conf/sas/BellAW10,DBLP:conf/popl/ParkinsonBO07,DBLP:conf/wdag/HemedRV15,DBLP:conf/concur/VafeiadisP07,DBLP:conf/pldi/GuSKWKS0CR18,DBLP:conf/tacas/ElmasQSST10} provide a powerful toolbox of deductive reasoning techniques to verify complex concurrent data structures.
 However, the proof construction heavily relies on the proof author's creativity and expertise in wielding the available tools effectively.
 For instance, in order to construct the inductive invariant of the data structure, the proof author may have to devise proof-specific resource algebras to express ghost state that captures the key aspects of the computation history.
-Or they have to master advanced features like prophecy variables~\cite{DBLP:journals/tcs/AbadiL91} to predict future-dependent linearization points~\cite{DBLP:phd/ethos/Vafeiadis08,DBLP:conf/pldi/LiangF13,DBLP:journals/jfp/JungKJBBD18}.
-The use of prophecies can make the proof argument counter-intuitive as it involves backward reasoning in time.
+This hinders proof automation due to the vast complexity of the proof space that needs to be explored.
+Similarly, the proofs may make use of prophecy variables~\cite{DBLP:journals/tcs/AbadiL91} to predict future-dependent linearization points~\cite{DBLP:phd/ethos/Vafeiadis08,DBLP:conf/pldi/LiangF13,DBLP:journals/pacmpl/JungLPRTDJ20}.
+Constructing such proofs involves backward reasoning, which is difficult to automate~\cite{DBLP:conf/cav/BouajjaniEEM17}.
+It stands to reason that there is a need for guiding principles that help to structure the proof and that provide effective strategies for automated tools to prune the search space.